EvanHendersonRichtByte/ezScrap/README.md

 # ezScrap
 ## _web scrapper that easy to use_

-ezScrap is a web scraper tool to help you to get data from specific website, developed using python
+ezScrap is a web scraper tool to help you to get data from a specific website, developed using python

 ### Libraries
 - [requests](https://pypi.org/project/requests/) - to perform http method on specific site